gadimli93/tech-blog/202101_arcus_data_distribution.md

 ## ARCUS Data Distribution Policy

-Among the distribution policies that I have introduced earlier ARCUS uses the *Ketama consistent hashing* policy.
+Among the distribution policies that I have introduced earlier ARCUS uses the **Ketama consistent hashing** policy.
 Now let’s take a closer look at the algorithm that ARCUS uses to configure a hash ring.
 ARCUS servers and client libraries generate a hash ring once they get a list of the nodes in the cluster from ZooKeeper.
 First for each cache node, by repeating the process of adding a number that starts at 1 and increases in each turn at the end of the name of the cache node (using a `IP: Port` string as a node name), we create 40 (by `default`) virtual nodes.
 Then, by hashing each virtual node name with the md5 hash function that shows good performance, we generate a 128 bits hash value and by dividing it we get four 32 bits hash values.
-Thereby when the hash values of a cache node created as explained before, it generates `40 virtual nodes ✕ 4 hash values per virtual node = total 160 hash values'` and takes a part in the hash ring with those values.
+Thereby when the hash values of a cache node created as explained before, it generates `'40 virtual nodes ✕ 4 hash values per virtual node = total 160 hash values'` and takes a part in the hash ring with those values.

 ```
 ip:port + repetition = 10.0.0.1:11211-1